AllenInstitute/MIES/README.md

 ## Doxygen documentation

-The documentation of the master branch is available [here](http://10.128.24.29/master/index.html)
+Within the Allen Institute, the latest documentation builds can be found [here](http://10.128.24.29/master/index.html) for the master branch and [here](http://10.128.24.29/release/index.html) for the release branch.

 ### Building the documentation